BeauJoh/thesis/seminar/slides.md

 # Open Questions, Potential Collaborations and Next Steps

-* Do you have unusual/real-world applications:
-    + that you think we've missed?
-    + large applications that could benefit from predictions?
-    + where you think the predictions will fail?
-* Quickly test with Docker & Jupyter artefact.
-* Building a prototype scheduler using our predictions?
-* Access/Interest in other hardware?
+* Language Agnostic Architecture Independent Workload Characterization
+* Use the predictive model for synthetic benchmark study
 * What does this mean for FPGAs?
-* Interested in OpenMP, OpenACC or SYCL evaluation or extensions for AIWC?
+* Building a prototype scheduler using our predictions

 # Open Questions, Potential Collaborations and Next Steps -- Continued.

+* Are you interested in:
+    - presenting a reduced feature space?
+    - OpenMP, OpenACC or SYCL evaluation or extensions for AIWC?
 * Have suggestions for more/better AIWC metrics -- or think we've missed some?
-* Interested in presenting a reduced feature space?
 * Think this descriptive tool to guide developers would be useful?
 Your input would be appreciated!
-* Have applications with weird optimization results?
-Will changes in metrics show this?
-* Anyone an expert in OpenACC back-end -- translation to OpenCL kernels for Oclgrind?
+* Do you have unusual/real-world applications:
+    + that you think we've missed?
+    + large applications that could benefit from predictions?
+    + where you think the predictions will fail?
 * We should collaborate!
+(Ask me for docker & jupyter artefacts)

 # Publications
 \begin{itemize}